LEONOB2014/diabetes-prediction/Readme.md

 This gives us a `diabetes_intervention` class [0 or 1] as well as a probability of diabetes.

-🚨 Always remember to `conda activate ml-zoomcamp` whenever opening a new terminal/tab.

 ### 6. Containerizing the model